Gexkill/sweng2/RASD/src/index.md

 The system includes extra services and functionalities such as taxi sharing

+The main purpose of the system is to be more efficient and reliable than the existing one in order to decrease costs of the taxi management and offer a better service to the users.

 ###Actual system
 Until now the taxi company has a system where the clients have to call a call center communicating its position via voice (so it can be not correct), the call center's operator inserts the request into an internal information system and the taxi driver can accept or reject it via a dedicated hardware device.